ericsthurg/Power-BI-Projects/README.md

-# Power-BI-Projects
+# Data Analytics
-A portfolio of various Power BI dashboards and projects!
+A portfolio of various Power BI dashboards, scripts, and projects!